 I can wear other things with it to make it better.

-Could it be dyed?
+So, could it be dyed?

-TIP – Always read package directions, fabric requirements, and the item label, before processing your garment.
+SALVAGE TIP – Always read package directions, fabric requirements, and the item label, before processing your garment.

 There are several options, on the package, to process the item.
 I choose the bucket type method.